Garches

-Garches ([ɡaʁʃ]) is a commune in the western suburbs of Paris, France.
+Garches ([ɡaʁʃ]) is a commune in the Hauts-de-Seine department, in the western suburbs of Paris, France.
 It is located 11.9 km from the centre of Paris.

-Garches has remained largely residential, but is also the location of Raymond Poincaré University Hospital, which specialises in traumatology, road accidents and physiotherapy.
+Garches has remained largely residential, with a population of 17,898 as of 2021, but is also the location of Raymond Poincaré University Hospital, which specialises in traumatology, road accidents and physiotherapy.